ningyu1991/ArtificialGANFingerprints/README.md

   --fingerprint_size 100
   ```
   where
-  - `use_celeba_preprocessing` needs to be active if and only if using CelebA in-the-wild images.
+  - `use_celeba_preprocessing` needs to be active if and only if using CelebA.
   - `output_dir` contains model snapshots, image snapshots, and log files.
 For model snapshots, `*_encoder.pth` and `*_decoder.pth` correspond to the fingerprint encoder and decoder respectively.

 ## Pre-trained fingerprint autoencoder models